computerundsound/cusp_cur_images_jquery_plugin/readme.md

 ## Basic Installation

+### Use Bower
+        bower install --save cusp_cur_images_jquery_plugin

+If you don't want to use bower, make shure, jquery is loaded befor curImage - Plugin is loaded.
 You need jquery to be loaded already.
 Copy the Files form the "plugin" - Folder on your Webspace Include the plugin/css/curImageBoxViewer.css - File and the *.js - Scripts from the folder plugin/ to your Webpage.